UniMath/agda-unimath/src/species/cauchy-exponentials-species-of-types-in-subuniverses.lagda.md

-# Cauchy exponentials of species of types in a subuniverse
+# Cauchy exponentials of species of types in subuniverses

 ```agda
 module species.cauchy-exponentials-species-of-types-in-subuniverses where